 Welcome to JohnCMcManus.com

 John C. McManus is an award-winning professor, author, and military historian.
 He is one of America’s leading experts on the history of modern American soldiers in combat and he has written numerous well received books on the subject.
-He is a full professor of U.S. military history at Missouri University of Science and Technology and he frequently serves an expert for documentaries.
+He is a Curators’ Professor of U.S. military history at Missouri University of Science and Technology (Missouri S&T) which is one of four campuses that comprise the University of Missouri system.
+The prestigious title of Curators’ Professor means he is recognized as an extraordinary and elite scholar by the University of Missouri.
+In the long history of the Missouri S&T campus, he is the first ever humanities recipient of a Curators’ professorship.
+He frequently serves as an expert for documentaries.
 A veteran of many battlefield tours, he has traveled thousands of miles to give lectures on military history, and research the realities of combat for American soldiers.

 THE DEAD AND THOSE ABOUT TO DIE